Communication & Problem-solving

-Family therapy borrows from different approaches (systemic, cognitive-behavioral, and psychodynamic) with the goal to understand the family’s dynamic, improve communication, problem-solving and coping skills.
+Family therapy borrows from different approaches (systemic, cognitive-behavioral, and psychodynamic) with the goal to understand the family’s dynamic and improve communication, problem-solving and coping skills.